Dear Trump: Please save my GM factory job in Lordstown, Ohio

 GM still doing layoffs in Ohio and Michigan

-Now Trump is thanking GM.
+This week, Trump did a U-turn and thanked GM.
 The car giant announced Tuesday it would invest heavily in the U.S., generating about 2,000 "new and retained" factory jobs in the coming years.
 Trump cited it as another example of how he's delivering "big stuff" for America, although GM said the plans had been in the works for awhile.

 But that doesn't help workers in Lordstown and Lansing.
-Those 2,000 workers are still losing their jobs, GM confirmed.
+Those 2,000 workers are still losing their jobs now, GM confirmed.
 On top of that, another 1,300 factory workers in Detroit are scheduled to get the ax in March.

 It's another blow to America's Rust Belt.